-A: No. The Resident will be partnered with a Teacher Leader and essentially will be fulfilling a year-long student teaching model.
-A Resident cannot be a Teacher of Record in a classroom.
+A: The Resident will be partnered with a Teacher Leader and essentially will be fulfilling a yearlong student teaching model.

 Q - As a district, can we specify what areas we would like a Resident in (i.e., English, Art, Elementary, Guidance)?